 For instance, we’ve seen them ordering us to the streets only for them to fail to show up hiding behind busy schedules.
 And on the very rare instances they showed, they were in armored (top of the range) vehicles…under tight security.
 The Luo elite, whose kids barely speak our language, simply show up for the cameras and to motivate/radicalize the poor.
 This explains why none of those who incite us or their families has ever been injured following running battles with law enforcers.

 If it were up to me, this is a topic that should be contemptuously ignored.
 But since it’s something some of you are erroneously passionate about, allow me to chip in.

 And I have this to ask, on what grounds will you be seceding?
-Don’t tell me that you don’t find it shameful forming your country so that your tribal leader and family can lord over you forever.
-Isn’t that as petty as it is backward?
+Don’t tell me that you don’t find it shameful forming your country so that your tribal leader and his family can lord over you forever.
+That more than petty if not so backward.

 If you asked me, you should imagine secession when your region is deliberately deprived of development and crucial government services.
 For instance, you could think (not advocate for) secession if:

 - Luo Nyanza counties were deprived of the devolution fund.

 - Luo Nyanza was marginalized that we had no medical facilities, no schools, no roads and without electricity